deleSerna/deleSerna.github.io/_posts/2020-07-10-rasa-server-customaction-chatui-decompose.markdown

 # Start the action server
 CMD ["start", "--actions", "actions", "--debug"]
 ```
 Now we will create the docker image of rasa server file (core + nlu).
 We have to update **endpoints.yml** with service name (the one which we add in docker-compose) of action server and we have to enable **socketio** in **credentails.yml** so that chat ui can connect to it.
-If you are using some other ui like Facebook or slack then we we have to enable those lines in **credentials.yml**.
-We have to copy all the files domain.yml, config.yml, credentials.yml, endpoints.yml and data etc. to the docker image and they we will train the server to create the model.
+If you are using some other ui like Facebook or slack then we we have to enable respective lines in **credentials.yml**.
+We have to copy following files domain.yml, config.yml, credentials.yml, endpoints.yml and data etc. to the docker image and then we will train the server to create the model.

 **endpoints.yml**
 ```